 Advantage of preparing and storing canning jars beforehand

-As you can easily see there is a huge advantage of preparing and storing canning jars beforehand.
+As you can easily see there is a huge advantage to preparing and storing canning jars beforehand.

-We have no piles of dirty, dusty, and even filled with bugs jars during the year.
+We have no piles of dirty and dusty jars during the year.

 Every jar is already clean and dry during the canning season.